Advertiser Disclosure

 Getting Through the Airport With Kids

-Getting to the airport, checking in, dropping off bags, and getting through security can be stressful for adults traveling alone.
-Adding kids along with their toys, diaper bags, and more to the mix makes it even more challenging, even for travel pros.
-But going in with realistic expectations and a few tips can save time and frustration.
+Getting to the airport, checking in for your flight, dropping off checked bags, and getting through security can be stressful for adults traveling alone.
+Adding kids with their toys, diaper bags, and other items to the mix makes it even more challenging, even for travel pros.
+However, going in with realistic expectations and a few tips can save time and frustration.

 After collectively passing through security thousands of times, we put together an excellent guide to help families speed through TSA airport security.
 And if you’re currently breastfeeding, don’t worry — we cover how to travel with breastmilk, too!